KryptPay/kryptpay-mobile-app/README.md

 # Demo
 You can find the apk [here]() to test the app.
 You can use this test account to access the app.
-- email: test@kryptpay.com
+- email: test@kryptpaysolution.com
-- password: test123!
+- password: Test123!

+- Passcode: 123456 (Transaction code)

 # Local Setup Guide
 - Git clone the repo